-The Redevelopment Plan Area is immediately surrounded by: the right-of-way of Bay Avenue to the north; the right-of-way of Carr Avenue to the east; the right-of-way of Seabreeze Way to the south; and, with the exception of the vacant Block 11, Lot 8, residential properties to the west.
-Further afield, residential land uses predominate to the west of the Redevelopment Plan Area, and non-residential uses predominate to the north, east and south.
+The Redevelopment Plan Area is bisected by the right-of-way of Carr Avenue and immediately surrounded by: the right-of-way of Beachway Avenue to the north; the right-of-way of Center Avenue to the south; the right-of-way of Raritan Avenue to the east; and, predominantly residential and vacant properties to the west.
+Further afield, residential land uses predominate to the east, west and south of the Redevelopment Plan Area, and non-residential uses predominate to the north.